 During this study participated in the screening of Australian women has been steadily declining since 1996.
 Implementation of the National Program of HPV vaccination in Australia in 2007 raised concerns about the fact that the decline in girls' participation in screening among women will be exacerbated by the presence and promotion of the vaccine.
 However, a survey conducted in 2009 showed that 96% of the vaccinated women aged 18 to 28 years to know that vaccination is still invited to screening.
 More recent data suggest that the knowledge of the need for screening does not mean that the patient will make it.

-Dr. Vesna Cooper, professor of the Graduate School of Public Health and Health Policy the CUNY, conducted a recent study that examined the amount of knowledge among young women in Australia about HPV, HPV vaccination and screening guidelines.
+Dr. Vesna Cooper, professor at the Higher School of Public Health and Health Policy CUNY, conducted a recent study that examined the amount of knowledge among young women in Australia about HPV, HPV vaccination and screening guidelines.
 The aim of the study was to identify the knowledge, attitudes and behaviors that affect young women's participation in screening.
 The findings were published in the International Journal of Women's Health and Reproductive Sciences.

 Cooper and her team conducted semi-structured interviews with 12 women who were in high school, and offered the HPV vaccine through the Australian national program of vaccination against HPV.
 Transcripts of interviews were analyzed and identified recurring barriers and facilitators to find a screening Pap.
 Psychological barriers most frequently mentioned barriers among participants, are self-limiting beliefs, such as the reluctance to seek mental screening.
 Other barriers include concerns about the physical discomfort, lack of time, lack of information about where you can get access to screening and the possible costs.
 On the other hand, it was revealed a few coordinators who encouraged participants to seek testimony.
 These included a focus on long-term benefits of screening, maternal support, discussions with friends, establishing a relationship with a permanent physician with whom they were convenient to discuss this problem, and previous experience of the screening.